 Periodontal disease, a severe gum infection, is the leading cause of gum recession.
 If left untreated, it can damage soft tissue and destroy supporting bones in the mouth.
 This progression usually starts with gingivitis, gum inflammation and bleeding.
 As gums recede, they create periodontal pockets, making teeth more sensitive and susceptible to further damage.

 Lifestyle habits also affect gum health.
 Tobacco use, whether through smoking or chewing, is a risk factor for gum recession.
-The harsh chemicals in tobacco irritate the gum tissue and reduce its ability to heal, leading to faster gum line deterioration.
+The harsh chemicals in tobacco irritate the gum tissue and reduce its ability to heal, accelerating gum line deterioration.

 Aggressive tooth brushing is another common cause.
 While it’s important to keep your teeth clean, brushing too hard can wear down the gum tissue and cause it to recede over time.

 Misaligned teeth can also cause gum recession.
-When teeth are not properly aligned, it’s hard to clean them properly, leading to plaque buildup and gum irritation.
+When teeth are misaligned, it’s hard to clean them effectively, leading to plaque buildup and gum irritation.
 This irritation can cause the gums to pull back from the teeth.
 Recognising these many causes can help you take proactive steps for healthier gums.

 How to Manage Tooth Sensitivity from Gum Recession

-Tooth sensitivity is a common problem for those with gum recession, mainly due to exposed tooth roots.
+Tooth sensitivity is a common problem among those with gum recession, mainly because exposed tooth roots are more prone to sensitivity.
 Enamel, which covers most of the tooth, is resistant to external stimuli.
-However, roots are covered with cementum rather than enamel, leading to sensitivity.
+However, the roots are covered with cementum rather than enamel, which can lead to sensitivity.
 This can be quite uncomfortable, but there are ways to manage it.Â

 Beyond these treatments, maintaining good oral hygiene and using a soft-bristled toothbrush can help minimise further irritation and sensitivity, while addressing the underlying causes of gum recession.